raheelaahmed/hook-it/README.md

 Hook It is an online platform that offers a wide range of crochet patterns for enthusiasts of all skill levels.
 Designed for individuals who love crocheting and are looking for creative patterns to bring their projects to life, the website features a variety of crochet designs, including hats, scarves, shawls, baby booties, blankets, amigurumi, and more.

 Users can browse through different patterns, select the ones they like, and easily purchase them.
 After purchasing, users will be able to download a comprehensive PDF, which includes step-by-step instructions, materials required, and detailed guidance to help them complete their project from start to finish.
 Whether you're a beginner or an experienced crocheter, Hook It makes it simple to dive into your next crochet creation with clear and accessible patterns.

+## App Structure:

+The application follows a Business-to-Customer (B2C) model, where products (patterns) are directly sold to customers through the platform.
+The system is designed to facilitate seamless browsing, purchasing, and downloading of digital patterns, ensuring a smooth user experience.

 ## UX

 ### ER diagram: